Karaborg/My-Docker-Notes/README.md

 CMD ["nginx", "-g", "daemon off;"]
 ```

 As shown above, we separated our second stage with a `FROM nginx:stable-alpine` layer.
-That means that the build will change it's building stage based on that layer.
+That means that the build will change its building stage based on that layer.
 We can also name stages as shown on the first layer which is `FROM node:14-alpine as build`.

-We can also let docker build specific stage with a `--target` command, like this:
+We can also let docker build a specific stage with a `--target` command, like this:
 ```
 docker build --target build -f frontend/Dockerfile.prod ./frontend
 ```
 > `-f` tag is for specifying the docker file.

-Couple of notes:
+A couple of notes:
 - **Bind Mounts should not** be used in production!
 - Containerized applications **might need a build step** (e.g. React apps)
-- **Multi-Container projects** might need to be **split** (or should be split) across mutiple hosts / remote machines
+- **Multi-Container projects** might need to be **split** (or should be split) across multiple hosts / remote machines
 - **Trade-offs** between **control** and **responsibility** might be worth it! (e.g. AWS RDS, MongoDB Atlas)